SAP/spartacus-docs/_pages/fsa/features/user-request-framework/fsa-configurable-fnol-process.md

 **Note**: This trail has been written for and tested on the 4.0 version of the FSA Spartacus libraries.

-Financial Services Accelerator offers several trails to help you get more familiar with some of the features.
+Financial Services Accelerator offers several trails to help you get more familiar with some of its features.
 The Customized FNOL Process Trail demonstrates how to create a new user request process in Financial Services Accelerator, using as an example the First Notice of Loss (FNOL) process for Travel Insurance.

 Making a custom FNOL process is almost fully available from the Backoffice.